LLucchini/HoWDe/README.md

 - `tz_hour_start`, `tz_minute_start`(optional): If timestamps are in UTC, these are used to shift them to local time
 - `country`(optional): If not provided, a dummy "GL0B" will be added

-💡 Scalability Tip: This package includes heavy computations (e.g., window functions, UDFs) that can fail on larger datasets (>50 MB) if the data is not well distributed.
-Use df.repartition("useruuid") to evenly distribute data across partitions and enable efficient parallel processing.
+💡 Scalability Tip: This package includes heavy computations (e.g., window functions, UDFs) that can fail on larger datasets.
+We recommend using df.repartition("useruuid") to evenly distribute data across partitions and enable efficient parallel processing.
 This helps Spark avoid memory bottlenecks and makes better use of available resources.

 #### ⚙️ Key Parameters
 - `input_data` (PySpark DataFrame, default=None): Input dataset containing all mandatory columns: useruuid, loc, start, end.